Constellation-Labs/documentation-hub/nodes/validator/manualInstall/nonRootUser.md

 You will change the **root@** to **nodeadmin@** in your ssh access expression from your Apple/Linux local terminal session.

 If you do not remember how to do this access this link select [Access your cloud instance](../accessMac) to refresh your memory.

+While going through the steps again, substitute `nodeadmin` where ever you see `root`.
 :::

 Our user is setup!